pineunity/apmec/doc/source/user/enhanced_placement_awareness_usage_guide.rst

 ----------------------------------------------

-Once the compute nodes have been prepared for high performance requirement VNF deployments, the next step would be to create an 'aggregate-list' and availability zone from the compute nodes identified for VNF deployments.
+Once the compute nodes have been prepared for high performance requirement MEA deployments, the next step would be to create an 'aggregate-list' and availability zone from the compute nodes identified for MEA deployments.
 Below commands illustrates an example of creating such an aggregate-list, availability zone and adding compute nodes.